aurorascharff/rsc-workshop/STEPS.md

 - Suspense strategy: wait for all or stream independently
 - use() hook: unblock a by making suspenses around client components because we cant await inside them
 - Use hook can resolve any promise but this is not recommended inside client components because they are recreated on every render
-- Avfallsdek: use() eksempel i maler
+- Avfallsdek: use() eksempel i statustabs

 ### App: Use the use() hook in contacts